Higgs Potential from Instantons: Hidden Sector Signals

 One can make a transformation to the mass basis, with the Higgs boson $h$ and hidden glue-ball $\calG$ as the propagating states.
 We have \beq \hat{h} = \cos \phi\, h + \sin \phi\, \calG \eeq and \beq \hat{\calG} = - \sin \phi\, h + \cos \phi\, \calG \,, \eeq where the mixing angle $\phi$ is given by \beq \tan 2\phi = \frac{2 \Delta^2}{m_{\calG}^2 - m_h^2}. \eeq In the above, $m_h=125.2 \pm 0.11$~GeV is the Higgs boson mass \cite{ParticleDataGroup:2024cfk}.
 For $SU(3)_X$, we adopt $m_{\calG}\sim 7 \mu_0$ \cite{Curtin:2015fna}, which typically implies $m_{\calG}\gsim 1$~TeV.

 Assuming $m_{\calG}\sim M_X$, we then roughly estimate that $\phi\lsim 4\times 10^{-2}$.
 This implies a shift in the Higgs boson couplings at the level of $\ord{\phi^2/2}\lsim 8 \times 10^{-4}$, which is well below the current precision of few \% or worse.
 It is not clear that this level of precision in the couplings of $h$ would be achievable in the foreseeable future \cite{Narain:2022qud,Forslund:2023reu}.
 One may consider the production of $\calG$ on resonance through gluon fusion.
 This can be estimated from the production of a Higgs boson with mass $m_h \to m_{\calG}$, in gluon fusion, but suppressed by $\phi^2$.
 Again, the level of expected suppression makes this a challenging prospect.
+We would next like to briefly mention potential UV models that would generate the effective operator \eqref{dim-6}.

+Here, we also add that the interaction we have assumed in \eq{dim-6}, could in principle lead to the emergence of a dimension-6 operator in the SM effective field theory of the form $ C_{H\square}H^\dagger H \square H^\dagger H/\Lambda^2$, suppressed by the scale $\Lambda$ which we take to be 1 TeV \cite{Ahmed:2024hpg}.
+Following the treatment in Ref.~\cite{Ahmed:2024hpg}, one can show that in our scenario, where the lightest composite state has a mass $m_{\calG}\gsim 1$~TeV, the Wilson coefficient $C_{H\square}\lsim \text{few}\times 10^{-2}$, which does not lead to a significant constraint on our model, given the current experimental bounds \cite{Ahmed:2024hpg}.